junaidzm13/mini-interpreter-challenge/README.md

 // returns "abc"
 ```

-Providing argument(s) of any type other than string will result in an error.
+Providing argument(s) of incorrect type will result in an error.
 When at least one of the indices is out of bounds an error is thrown.